 TECs have been applied to eligible private cars, light goods vehicles and motorcycles aged four to nine years.
-Four year old cars and motorcycles and three year old light goods vehicles due a first time test between the above dates will have a four month TEC applied.
-The TEC will be applied from the date your first MOT or Goods Vehicle test is due.
+Four year old cars and motorcycles and three year old light goods vehicles that were due a first time test were given a five month TEC applied from the date their first MOT was due.

-New TECs or extensions to existing TECs will be applied automatically to allow vehicles to be taxed and kept on the road.
+TECs were applied automatically to allow vehicles to be taxed and kept on the road.
 You do not need to do anything until you receive a reminder notification from the DVA to book a vehicle test.